 Fragile X-associated disorders include a wide range of physical, intellectual, and behavioral symptoms that can affect family members in many different ways.
 These conditions are passed down in families through expansions of the FMR1 gene.
 Even for genetics professionals, FMR1 inheritance is complex and confusing, so it’s no surprise that families often have questions about the genetics of Fragile X. We start with some background on genetics and chromosomes …

 Who should be tested, lab tests for Fragile X including testing costs and reporting time, and other tests for children with developmental delay.

 When you or a family member are told you are a “carrier” for a Fragile X mutation, many questions arise.

 31 Shareable Fragile X Facts

-For National Fragile X Awareness Month, we shared one fact a day for each day of the month, had printable posters, and more.
+For National Fragile X Awareness Month, we share one fact a day for each day of the month, which we’ve also collected here.